Harriton High School: Academic Decathlon

 Harriton High School features a chapter of the United States Academic Decathlon.
 The chapter participates in the Eastern Pennsylvania Regional Competition.

 Music at Harriton

-Harriton features a full concert band and orchestra.
-Harriton also features a performance jazz band.
-Every fall and spring, Harriton stages a music concert featuring all the ensembles, as well as an occasional string quartet and percussion ensemble.
-Neither high school in Lower Merion School District supports a marching band, but Harriton does have its own "RAM Band", which plays at home and away football games.
+Harriton's music department features a full concert band, choir, orchestra, and performance jazz band.
+Every winter and spring, Harriton stages a music concert featuring all the ensembles, as well as an occasional string quartet and percussion ensemble.

 Every year Harriton musicians audition for positions in the PMEA district band and/or orchestra.

 Harriton Banner

 The school newspaper had been called the Harriton Forum or the Harriton Free Forum since the opening of Harriton High School in 1957.
 In October 2006, it was renamed the Harriton Banner.